nuxencs/seasonpackarr/docs/product-specs/new-user-onboarding.md

    `seasonpackarr search --dry-run`, then add `--verify` to check exact reuse.
    Enable `search.rssInterval` only after reviewing the results.
 See [Prowlarr discovery](prowlarr-backfill.md).
-7. For optional autobrr input, add two ordered external webhook checks: announce-only `/api/candidate`, then torrent-aware `/api/match`.
+7. For autobrr, add two ordered external webhook checks: announce-only `/api/candidate`, then torrent-aware `/api/match`.
    The reorder arrows appear only after multiple external checks exist.
 Save and reload, then confirm candidate is displayed above match because the persisted display order is the execution order.
    Add one Webhook action on `/api/import` for hardlink creation and client import.
 Do not add a torrent-client action.